alec-horwitz/Corcoran_Full-Stack_Challenge_Backend/README.md

 --------------------
 This code and readme was implemented and tested macOS High Sierra Version 10.13.6 exclusively and as such compatibility with other operating systems is unknown.

 Requires:
 --------------------
  * Ruby 2.3.3 or greater
+ * postgres.app from https://postgresapp.com/ or an equivalent PostgreSQL installation

 Setup:
 ------------------------
 Fork this repository and clone it to your computer.

 Open up a terminal window and do the following: